agnes-vj/RecordShop-FE/README.md

-# **🎶 Melody RecordShop Frontend 🎶**
+# **🎶 Melody Record Shop Frontend 🎶**

-Welcome to the **RecordShop Frontend** project!
+Welcome to the **Melody Record Shop Frontend** project!
 This is a Blazor Web app used to display and interact with a catalog of albums in the Melody Record Shop.
 The frontend fetches and displays a list of albums, allowing users to view, add, delete, and search for records.